AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

-# NMEA2000-Voyage Data Recorder / Logger
+# NMEA2000 Voyage Data Recorder / Logger

 This is the develoment space for a NMEA 2000 Voyage Data Recorder based on an ESP32 with CAN bus and SD card.
 The logger is using a SN65HVD230 CAN bus transceiver.